PoslinskiNet/ember-testing-guide/README.md

 });
 ```

-We can also provide some extra page object for easy access to `/users` page details.
+We can also provide another page object for easy access to `/users` page details.

 ```javascript
 // tests/page-objects/users.js